SparksNetwork/exp-angular-firebase/README.md

 ## Requirements

 - [X] Firebase-functions http handler that does server-side rendering of an angular app
-- [ ] Firebase-hosting that redirects to that firebase-functions http hander
+- [X] Firebase-hosting that redirects to that firebase-functions http hander
 - [X] Firebase-functions and angular app can share code
 - [X] Typescript for firebase-functions
-- [ ] Single package.json that includes all dependencies for client and server build and deployment
+- [X] Single package.json that includes all dependencies for client and server build and deployment
+- [ ] API functions exposed via firebase-hosting on same domain as client
+- [ ] dynamic opengraph tags included in ssr'd client (see https://github.com/vinaygopinath/ng2-meta or https://github.com/ngx-meta/core)
 - [ ] Angular app supports i18n
 - [ ] npm commands that manage development and deployment